blbadger/blbadger.github.io/neural-networks.md

 $$

-This means that the set of all finite programs is a vanishingly small subset of the set of all decision problems, meaning that no finite program (or collection of programs) will ever be able to solve all decision problems.
+This means that the set of all finite programs is a vanishingly small subset of the set of all decision problems, meaning that no finite program (or collection of programs) will ever be able to solve all decision problems, only an extremely small subset of them.

-Say that you were tasked with classifying images using an automated system, one that does not depend on user input.
-There could be many reasons for this, and the one that motivated the making of this particular network was an effort to assess reproducibility.
+### Using a neural network to classify fluorescent images of cells

+Perhaps image classification that can be done by humans falls into the category of problems that the neural network can at least partially solve.
 I have taken many images of biological specimens (usually fluorescence images of cells) over the last decade, and think I have gotten pretty good at determining which images are of what category.
 Can an automated system perform this task as good or better than me?

 Programs that classify complicated things often fall into the category of machine learning.
 Machine learning is a subset of supervised statistical learning techniques, some of which may be more familiar than others.
 Statistical learning is the process of pattern identification in statistical data.
 Linear regression, decision trees, and neural networks are all supervised statistical learning techniques, meaning that these techniques use information from a training dataset to predict the outputs of a test dataset.